Erik-orange/ES6-Data_Structures_-_Algos/README.md

 #### :mag: Example:

-Array reference as a Map’s key
+Array-reference as a Map’s key

 ```jsx
 const map = new Map();